DevAdvancer/Study-notes-Viewer/src/data/markdown/machine-learning.md

 - Bias-Variance Tradeoff: Lasso regression introduces more bias than Ridge but results in a simpler, more interpretable model.
 - Interpretability: Since Lasso can remove features entirely, it provides a more interpretable model by highlighting only the most significant predictors.
 - Sensitivity: More sensitive to outliers compared to Ridge regression due to its reliance on absolute values.

+## Logistic Regression
+1. Supervised
+2. Classification

+> All mathematical expression with respect to this Logistic Regression
 ---
 ##### Contributor Name - Abhirup Kumar